 - 1 TBS dried basil

-- In a large bowl, combine ground beef, Italian turkey sausage links, eggs, Parmesan cheese, parsley, basil, garlic cloves, and onion.
+- In a large bowl, combine all the ingredients thoroughly.
 Just use your hands to mix everything together.

-- When ingredients are evenly distributed and mixture is smooth, cover bowl and refrigerate mixture for at least an hour.
+- When ingredients are evenly distributed and mixture is smooth, use immediately or place in refrigerator, covered for up to 24 hours.

 - Preheat oven to 400ºF

-- Using the meat mixture, form meatballs and place on a baking sheet, leaving some space in between.
-For 1.5-inch size, you will make approximately 20 meatballs.
+- Form meatballs, rolling them into 1-1.5 inches in diameter and place on a baking sheet, leaving some space in between.
+You will make approximately 25 meatballs.